Board Meetings are Held via Zoom Only

 The bluffs carrying railroad tracks (LOSSAN) trough the City of Del Mar and Torrey Pines Community Planning district are eroding at an increased pace.
 A patchwork of past, current and planned projects to shore up the bluff is a temporary fix.
 In a matter of years the inevitable forces of erosion will prevent use of the tracks.
 If train services are to continue, an alternative route is required.
 SANDAG began planning years ago to build a tunnel through the area to both continue and enhance (quicker and dual track) service.
 On June 18, 2024 a forum was held to present the "Notice of Preparation of a Draft Environmental Impact Report" (NOP) for 3 possible paths and may be viewed here.
 A 95-page Alignments Screening Report with additional information is also available here.
-Five years ago 5 tunnel paths were proposed (April 2019 SANDAG presentation to TPCPB), then reduced to 2 through a subjective analysis (here), and now 3.
+Five years ago 5 tunnel paths were proposed (April 2019 SANDAG presentation to TPCPB), then reduced to 2 through a subjective analysis (here).
+A value analysis was released on February 10, 2025 examined 16 routes.
+SANDAG is examining 4 paths seen below..

 The Torrey Pines Community Planning Group played a significant role in convincing SANDAG to eliminate a potential southern portal location in a sensitive habitat area directly to the east of Portofino Drive, north of Carmel Valley Road, and instead locate that portal to what is now known as the "I-5 Knoll" location, away from homes and this habitat area."